WebAssembly/design/AstSemantics.md

   * `call_import` : call imported function directly

 Indirect calls allow calling target functions that are unknown at compile time.
-The target function is an expression of local type `i32` and is always the first input into the indirect call.
+The target function is an expression of value type `i32` and is always the first input into the indirect call.

 A `call_indirect` specifies the *expected* signature of the target function with